-If you prefer an easier way to clone Windows 10 to SSD/HDD instead of using Clonezilla Windows 10, you have to turn to other cloning software for help.
-Fortunately, there’s one easy-to-use Clonezilla Windows 10 alternative for Windows 10 that can help you clone Windows 10 to new hard drive in simple steps, even to a smaller SSD.
+If you prefer an easier way to clone Windows 10/11 to SSD/HDD instead of using Clonezilla, you have to turn to other cloning software for help.
+Fortunately, there’s one easy-to-use Clonezilla alternative that can help you clone Windows 10/11 to new hard drive in simple steps, even to a smaller SSD.

 Clone Windows 10/11 to SSD/HDD via easier alternative

-As the best free Clonezilla alternative, AOMEI Backupper Standard is not only a free disk cloning software but also a backup and restore software for Windows users.
+As the best Clonezilla alternative, AOMEI Backupper Professional is not only powerful disk cloning software but also remarkable backup and restore software for Windows users.
 Works for all Windows OS including Windows 11/10/8/7.
-It can help you clone Windows 10 hard drive to another one directly.
-And it can provide you a more wonderful performance.
+It can help you clone Windows 10/11 hard drive to another one directly.
+And it can provide you with a more wonderful performance.

-What’s more, the cloning process will run in the background, so you can use the computer for other things during the process.
-Check the following steps to see how to clone Windows 10/11 hard disk with Clonezilla Windows alternative - a powerful disk clone software AOMEI Backupper Standard.
+Check the following steps to see how to clone Windows 10/11 hard disk with Clonezilla Windows alternative - AOMEI Backupper.
 You may download it right now.

 Steps to clone Windows 10/11 to new hard drive:

 Step 1.
-Install and launch AOMEI Backupper Standard.
+Install and launch AOMEI Backupper.
 Click Clone and then select Disk Clone.

 Step 2.
 Select the Windows 10/11 hard drive as the source disk.